Heated battles have raged across the world’s dinner tables for about as long as anyone can remember. The topic of this unending debate? Vegetables.

 Despite their most valiant efforts many parents still struggle with their kids about eating their nightly serving of greens.
 Visiting your local farmers markets, fresher produce and more interesting/flavorful recipes have been helping to slowly turn the tide, but arming yourself with a little extra knowledge before going into battle doesn’t usually hurt either.

-According to newly presented research, eating green vegetables may be an even better way to our bodies healthy than we could have possibly guessed .
+According to newly presented research, eating green vegetables may be an even better way to keep our bodies healthy than we could have possibly guessed .
 In addition to being a well-known source of vitamins, minerals, and essential nutrients, not to mention both soluble and insoluble dietary fiber, it seems that green vegetables of all types are also a key source of specialized chemical signals that our immune systems use to self-communicate.

 Breaking Down the Study